Action convergence of general hypergraphs and tensors: Tensors and hypergraphs

-Therefore a random graph is a $2-$uniform random hypergraph.
-A very common random graph model is the following
+Recall that graphs are the $2-$uniform hypergraphs.
+Therefore, a random graph is a $2-$uniform random hypergraph. { We recall here the Erd\"os-Renyi random graph model.

-\begin{example}[Erd\"os-Renyi graph] Consider the vertex set $V=[n]$ and we connect every pair of the ${n \choose 2}$ possible independently with probability $p$, i.e.\ following the law of independent Bernoulli random variables.
+\begin{example}[Erd\"os-Renyi graph] Consider the vertex set $V=[n]$ and we connect each of the possible ${n \choose 2}$ pairs independently with probability $p$, i.e.\ following the law of independent Bernoulli random variables.
 This is the Erd\"os-Renyi random graph and we will denote it with $G(n,p)$.

-\end{example}
+\end{example}} }